You are here: Home > Social Welfare > Social welfare payments > Back to Education > Social welfare payments and the student grant

 1. You can stay on your One-Parent Family Payment and apply for a student grant.
 If you choose this option you will continue to get your One-Parent Family Payment at your current rate and may qualify for the student grant.
 However, you will lose any secondary benefits you are getting such as Rent Supplement or Mortgage Interest Supplement.

 2. You can transfer from your One-Parent Family Payment to the BTEA.
-If you choose this option and qualify for BTEA, you will not get the maintenance component of the student grant but you will get a Cost of Education Allowance (also known as a book grant).
-Your rate of payment on BTEA will be the same as the maximum rate of One-Parent Family Payment and you can keep any secondary benefits you may be getting.
-Moving from a reduced rate of One-Parent Family Payment to the maximum rate may affect Rent Supplement or Mortgage Interest Supplement.
-Income from paid employment will not affect your BTEA or secondary benefits except for Rent Supplement or Mortgage Interest Supplement.
+If you choose this option and qualify for BTEA, you will not get the maintenance component of the student grant.
+Your rate of payment on BTEA will be the same as the rate of One-Parent Family Payment you were getting and you can keep any secondary benefits you may be getting.

-You must still apply to your local authority or VEC to be assessed for the fee component of the student grant, covering the student contribution and any tuition fees/essential field trip costs.
+You must still apply to be assessed for the fee component of the student grant, covering the student contribution and any tuition fees/essential field trip costs and for a postgraduate fee contribution (if relevant).
 You should submit your application immediately.

 C: I’m getting a Disability Allowance and starting a full-time course in further or higher education: